Research Centers / Strategic Intelligence Unit / Strategic Intelligence Briefings / Strait Signal

 Three forward indicators warrant elevated monitoring:

-• Resumption tempo post-pause.
+- Resumption tempo post-pause.
 The March pattern of tactical lulls followed by concentrated surges establishes precedent for future pressure modulation.
-Institutional clients should treat multi-day pauses as potential pre-surge signalling rather than de-escalation.
+Institutional clients should treat multi-day pauses as potential pre-surge signaling rather than de-escalation.

-• Grey-zone institutionalisation around Kinmen.
+- Grey-zone institutionalization around Kinmen.
 Dedicated CCG hull rotations indicate Beijing is building sustained presence capacity around Taiwan's offshore islands, enabling rapid escalation without additional deployments.
 This mirrors the October 2025 infrastructure-coercion expansion that preceded the February 2026 inflection by four months.

 Institutional considerations

-For defence & intelligence communities.
-March data confirms that median-line crossings are transitioning from threshold events to routine operational tools, eroding a key stabilising boundary.
-Planning assumptions should account for multi-sector, combined-arms breaches as the new baseline for PLA signalling operations.
+For defense & intelligence communities.
+March data confirms that median-line crossings are transitioning from threshold events to routine operational tools, eroding a key stabilizing boundary.
+Monitoring should focus on formation size, coordination with naval assets, and geographic scope of crossings rather than binary occurrence.

 About Strait Signal

 This note provides strategic assessment and pattern identification.
-Subscribers requiring detailed signal-level breakdowns, domain-specific indices, or scenario-based planning support should contact the IPSC Strategic Intelligence Unit for commissioned analysis.
+Institutional stakeholders requiring detailed signal-level breakdowns, domain-specific indices, or scenario-based planning support may contact the IPSC Strategic Intelligence Unit for commissioned analysis.

 Strategic Intelligence Unit

-Strait Signal is published weekly.
-Methodology employs weighted signal scoring across impact, confidence, direction, and recency dimensions.
-Index construction and scoring frameworks are proprietary to IPSC RC05.
-No part of this analysis may be reproduced without authorisation.
+Methodology and assessment frameworks are proprietary to IPSC.
+No part of this analysis may be reproduced without authorization.